 - Pains in the vaginal, lower abdominal or pelvic regions, accompanied by fever and nausea can be other warning signs that your UTI has reached the upper levels of the urinary tract.
 Experiencing soreness and cramps are also signs that you need to seek treatment quickly.

-It’s often stated that prevention is better than cure, and here are 5 ways you can prevent a UTI from occurring.
+It is better to avoid a Urinary Tract Infection than suffer from one, and here are 5 ways you can prevent a UTI from occurring.

 - Wipe from front to back: One of the ways to make sure your infection doesn’t come back is to make sure you clean it constantly.
 So, right after you pee, tilt your body forwards and start wiping from your buttocks to your urethral opening using a clean, gentle cloth or tissue.